Fable for Tomorrow and Today—Rachel Carson's Silent Spring

 - understand the impact that one person, through writing, can have on the world.

-- Silent Spring by Rachel Carson, with an introduction by Al Gore, 1994.
+- text from chapter one of Silent Spring by Rachel Carson, with an introduction by Al Gore, 1994.

 Carson, Rachel.
 Silent Spring (with an introduction by Vice President Al Gore) .
 Houghton Mifflin Company: New York, 1994 (first published 1962).